ISISComputingGroup/ibex_developers_manual/Creating-a-release.md

 which will become inconsistent if further changes are made to the release branch.
 Hence it is important to delete the relevant release branch after it has been tagged.

-1. Create a release tag in the EPICS, ibex_gui, genie_python and JSON_bourne repositories.
+1. Create a release tag in the EPICS, ibex_gui, uktena and JSON_bourne repositories.
 For each repo
     1. Go to `[REPO_URL]/releases`, e.g. `https://github.com/ISISComputingGroup/ibex_gui/releases`
     1. Click `Draft a new release`
     1. Enter the tag version in the format `vX.x.p` and target the release branch